itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/ELB.md

 - cross zone load balancing enables you to load balance across multiple Availability-Zones
 - Path patterns allow you to direct traffic to different EC2 instances based on the URL contained in the request.

+##### Q: The load balancer is sending all the traffic to one ec2 instance and you notice no traffic is being sent to the second ec2 instance, what will you do?

+Disable sticky sessions

 --------------------------------------------------

 - Elastic Load Balancing supports the **Server Order Preference** option for negotiating connections between a client and a load balancer.